firebolt-db/godocs/docs/Guides/getting-started.md

 ```

 {: .note}
 'URL =' specifies the data source in S3.
-All files in the location that match the 'OBJECT_PATTERN' and will be processed during ingestion.
+All files in the location that match the 'OBJECT_PATTERN' will be processed during ingestion.
 'CREDENTIALS =' specify a role or AWS key credentials with permission to read from the S3 location.
 Since we are accessing a publicly accessible bucket, we do not need to specify credentials for this tutorial.

 3. Click **Run**.
 When completed the external table `ex_levels` appears on the object panel of the database.